 - Mask self-citations by referring to your own work in third person.

 General article format/layout

-Submitted manuscripts that are not in the correct format specified in these guidelines will be returned to the author(s) for correction prior to being sent for review, which will delay publication.
+Accepted manuscripts that are not in the correct format specified in these guidelines will be returned to the author(s) for correction, which will delay publication.

-- Manuscripts must be written in UK English (this includes spelling).
+- Manuscripts must be written in UK English.

-- The manuscript must be in Microsoft Word or RTF document format.
-Text must be 1.5 line spaced, in 12-point Times New Roman font, and contain no unnecessary formatting (such as text in boxes).
-Pages and lines should be numbered consecutively.
+- The manuscript must be in Microsoft Word document format.
+Text must be single-spaced, in 12-point Times New Roman font, and contain no unnecessary formatting (such as text in boxes).

 - Please make your article concise, even if it is below the word limit.